apereo/cas/docs/cas-server-documentation/installation/Redis-Ticket-Registry.md

 ### Eviction Policy

 Redis manages the internal eviction policy of cached objects via the idle and alive settings.
-The timeout is the ticket`s `timeToLive`,you need to ensure the cache is alive long enough to support the individual expiration policy of tickets, and let CAS clean the tickets as part of its own cleaner.
+The timeout is the ticket's `timeToLive` value.
+So you need to ensure the cache is alive long enough to support the individual expiration policy of tickets, and let CAS clean the tickets as part of its own cleaner.